ramakrishnachanchali/jenkinsCICD/README.md

-# Steps to setup for Jenkins CICD
+# Steps to setup for Jenkins CICD.

 ### Pre-Requisites